 Once the event is over, event Organizers receive an email to view the Event Reports.
 Event Reports section is available at any time in the event.
 Organizers can find it in the Event Dashboard and contains the following reports:

 - Event chat.
-Event chat as HTML file (All Plans)
+Event chat as HTML or CSV file (All Plans)

 - Connections.
 Connections stats from Networking segment as csv file (All Plans)

 - Schedule.
 Schedule structure as csv file (All Plans)

 - Movement logs.
 Attendee movement across event pages as csv file (Annual plans only)

 - Viewership Counts.
 Viewership data per each event segment as csv file (Annual plans only)

 - Participation Durations.
 Participation per each event segment as csv file (Advanced plans only)

 Note: Create a Report by clicking the Start button on the Reports tab.
 Once the Report is generated, the Organizer will receive an email and will be able to download the Report from Report History tab.